- Competitive Analysis

 - Commercial Services

-Whether they’re trying to find the best restaurant in town, or they just want to know who sings the song that’s on the radio, 40% of adults depend on voice search to help every day.
-Though this may seem to throw a wrench in your current search engine optimization (SEO) strategy, your business can actually use these technological advances to get ahead of your competitors.
-From using keyword phrases that better suit voice search queries to nailing down exactly how to approach local SEO, these changes to your current digital marketing strategy can bring the results you want.
+Considering 40 percent of adults depend on voice search every day, you’ve got a problem if you’re in that 96 percent.
+Though this may seem to throw a wrench in your current search engine optimization (SEO) strategy, there are specific voice search SEO strategies your business can use to improve your voice search-readiness.
+From including keyword phrases that better suit voice search queries to nailing down exactly how to approach local SEO, these changes to your current digital marketing strategy can bring the results you want—and get you into that 4 percent.

 What Is Voice Search?